Komeito: Coalition with the Liberal Democratic Party: 1999–2025

-In the general election on 16 December 2012, the LDP/Komeito coalition secured a supermajority and came back into government.
+In the 2012 Japanese general election, the LDP/Komeito coalition secured a supermajority and came back into government.
 The former party chief Akihiro Ota (Ohta) is currently Minister of Land, Infrastructure, Transport and Tourism.
 The party also gained seats in the general election in 2014.
 In September 2014 the party changed its English name from New Komeito back to Komeito.

-In July 2015, Komeito backed Prime Minister Shinzō Abe's push to revise the Constitution in order to "give Japan's military limited powers to fight in foreign conflicts.
+In July 2015, Komeito backed Prime Minister Shinzo Abe's push to revise the Constitution through the Legislation for Peace and Security in order to "give Japan's military limited powers to fight in foreign conflicts.
 The principal aims of the bills were to allow Japan's Self-Defense Forces to come to the aid of allied nations under attack (even if Japan itself was not), to expand their scope to support international peacekeeping operations, and to allow for Japan to take on a greater share of security responsibilities as part of the US-Japan Alliance.
 On March 11, 2019, a project team of Komeito submitted proposals to Foreign Minister Taro Kono for an international agreement to regulate robotic weapons, calling on Japan to build global consensus for a "political declaration or a code of conduct, within the framework of the Convention on Certain Conventional Weapons".